 The Bank uses the standardised approach to measure the capital requirements for credit risk.
 As per the standardised approach, regulatory capital requirement for credit risk on corporate exposures is measured based on external credit ratings assigned by external credit assessment institutions (ECAIs) specified by RBI in its guidelines on Basel III.
-As stipulated by RBI, the risk weights for resident corporate exposures are assessed based on the external ratings assigned by domestic ECAIs and the risk weights for non-resident corporate exposures are assessed based on the external ratings assigned by domestic ECAIs and the risk weights for non-resident corporate exposures are assessed based on the external ratings assigned by international ECAIs.
-For this purpose, at December 31, 2020, the domestic ECAIs specified by RBI were CRISIL Limited, Credit Analysis & Research Limited, ICRA Limited, India Ratings and Research, SME Rating Agency of India Limited, Brickwork Ratings India Private Limited and INFORMERICS and international ECAIs specified by RBI were Standard & Poor's, Moody's and Fitch.
+As stipulated by RBI, the risk weights for resident corporate exposures are assessed based on the external ratings assigned by domestic ECAIs and the risk weights for non-resident corporate exposures are assessed based on the external ratings assigned by international ECAIs.
+For this purpose, at December 31, 2021, the domestic ECAIs specified by RBI were CRISIL Ratings Limited, Credit Analysis & Research Limited, ICRA Limited, India Ratings and Research, Acuite Ratings and Research, Brickwork Ratings India Private Limited and INFORMERICS and international ECAIs specified by RBI were Standard & Poor's, Moody's and Fitch.
 Further, the RBI's Basel III framework stipulates guidelines on the scope and eligibility of application of external ratings.
 The Bank reckons the external rating on the exposure for risk weighting purposes, if the external rating assessment complies with the guidelines stipulated by RBI.